BACK

 Your lease agreement should clearly detail your pet policy and what happens in the event of an unauthorized pet lease violation.

-If you have a no-pets policy, be clear about the fact that pets are not permitted under any circumstances and if a tenant brings one onto the property, it will be considered a breach of contract.
+If you have a no-pets policy, be clear about the fact that pets are not permitted under any circumstances and if a tenant brings one into the rental unit, it will be considered a breach of contract.
 Additionally, let them know if you plan to issue warnings first or if fines will be assessed upon the discovery of these pets.

 Prior to your tenants move-in date, give them notice that you will schedule quarterly maintenance visits to test smoke alarms, check appliances, replace filters, etc. If they’re aware that you plan to visit the property every so often, they’ll be less likely to try to keep an animal on the premises under your nose.